We blog for a number of different reasons. This guide gives background information about the blog and instructions on how to blog.

 Step 3: create a pull request and release the new blogpost

 Commit your changes and create a pull request.
 Tag the communications coordinator plus any other colleagues whose review you’d like on the pull request for your blogpost for a final proofread.

 Once approved, merge your pull request.

-To publish the new content, you’ll have to create a release branch and merge develop into master.
+To publish the new content, you’ll have to create a release branch and merge develop into main.